Are you pregnant and want to know how to prevent diastasis recti?

 Just make sure to speak with your doctor first!

-Depending on the trimester of pregnancy you are in, it may be difficult to determine if you have diastasis recti due to your gravid uterus.
+It may be challenging to determine if you have diastasis recti in pregnancy due to your gravid uterus.

 Here’s how to do it.